glenliu/glenliu.github.io/finance/cfa/level3/SS15 AL.md

 Disadvantages of direct equity real estate investing:
 - Lack of divisibility means a single investment may be a large part of the investor’s portfolio.
 - High information cost, high commissions, high operating and maintenance costs, and hands-on management requirements.
-- Special geographical risks, such as neighborhood deterioration
+- Special geographical risks, such as neighboρod deterioration
 - political risk of changing tax codes.

 ## h discuss the major issuers and suppliers of venture capital, the stages through which private companies pass (seed stage through exit), the characteristic sources of financing at each stage, and the purpose of such financing;